Kimerich/Security-plus-study-aids/Risk Management acronyms in Security+.md

 ## MTBF
 ### Mean Time Before Failure
+#### The estimated time between failures of a system.

-- *Ex: knowing your running shoes must be replaced every 6 months and shopping accordingly.*
+- *Ex: knowing your running shoes must be replaced every 6 months and replacing them accordingly.*

 ## MTTR
 ### Mean Time To Repair